 If you put simplicity and reliability right on top of everything else, look no further than “Dashlane”.
 Despite being feature-packed, this password manager is very easy-to-use.
 The clutter-free UI along with the simple record management makes it a favorite for everyone.
-Ensuring your passwords have the much-needed safeguard to keep the unauthorized access at bay, it provides top-of-the-line encryption to your data.
+Apart from a good UI, Dashlane also provides top-of-the-line encryption to your data.

 You can use your stored passwords to securely log in and also autofill online forms.
 With the compatibility of all the major operating systems, it has you ideally covered.
-I think a competent 1Password alternative must come with a solid password generator and I find Dashlane up to the mark when it comes to generating secure passwords fast and comfortably.
+I think a competent 1Password alternative must come with a solid password generator, and in that regard, I find Dashlane up to the mark.

 - Incredibly easy-to-use

 - Top-of-the-line encryption

 When it comes to seamless password management, you can put your money on the Sticky Password to not only take control of all of your confidential codes, but also deal with them with convenience.
 With over 17 years of expertise, it’s got both the powerful features and the versatility to give 1Password a run for its money in many aspects.